Naticord/naticord/README.md

 > ### Do not blame me if you get banned.
 > Discord may ban you if they catch you using a custom client, this hasn't happened to anyone yet using naticord or other client mods such as Vencord.

-Naticord / Native-cord is a native Discord client made in Python.
+Naticord / Native-cord is a native Discord client made in C# (originally Python).

 Why make a native client or even a custom client at all?
 Well, it's because Discord's half baked web app is **shit**.
 I want to have a simple yet good experience while having my RAM not being taken by Discord.
 So this was the answer.